wandb/docs/docs/guides/prompts/quickstart.md

 math_agent = initialize_agent(tools, llm, agent=AgentType.ZERO_SHOT_REACT_DESCRIPTION)
 ```

-### 3. Pass `WandbTracer` as a callback
+### 3. Pass WandbTracer as a callback

-Passing `WandbTracer` to the agent's `callbacks` argument will enable every call made to the agent (in this example, `math_agent`) to be logged to Weights & Biases once the execution is complete.
+Pass `WandbTracer` to the agent's `callbacks` argument in the `.run` method.
+This will enable every call made to the agent (in this example, `math_agent`) to be logged to Weights & Biases once the execution is complete.

 The parameters used to create objects are also logged: